Explore Jewish Communities around the world

 Check out our next destinations

-Every month, we will be flying to 4 or 5 countries in different regions.
+Every month, we will be flying to 4 countries in different regions.
 Join us!

 4 PM EST

-Our Hot Air Zoom Balloon is landing in Sri Lanka in
+Our Hot Air Zoom Balloon is landing in Iraq in

 Please check your local time at the start of the next tour this THURSDAY.